BlokkoS, 5 mg/ml 4 ml 5 pcs

 Paresthesia, paresis, dysesthesia

-Skeletal muscle, connective tissue and bone sides:
+Sides of skeletal muscle, connective tissue and bone:

 Muscle weakness, back pain